pinapelz/brokenithm-evolved-ios-umi/README.md

 Download the latest built version from Releases.
 Extract the files into some folder, you should keep all the files in the ZIP together.

 Run `Brokenithnm-Evolved-iOS-Umi.exe`

+> [!IMPORTANT]
+> You must launch the server before Umiguri.
+If Umiguri is already opened you will need to restart the game